yotamm/WordCounter/README.md

         3. `Content-Type: application/json` with matching `{url: string}` payload.

 ## Notes
-* Word contractions count as a word (e.g. you're is different from you are)
+* Word contractions count as a word (e.g. you're is different from you are).
+* I have added unit tests for the Trie module and the Statistics Manager module.